txt/seng18/doc/syllabus.md

 Grades will be assigned as follows:

 - Spot quizes, misc (quick) home works, 5 marks.
+- Team check ins : 5 marks, teams must meet with a tutor at least 5  times in the semester (1 before end-Jan, 2 before end-Feb, 2 before end-March) to assess your progress.
 - Mid-term: Tuesday, February 27, 15 marks
-- Final exam: 6pm Thurs May 3, 20 marks
+- Final exam: 6pm Thurs May 3, 15 marks
 - Participation in evaluations: 10 marks (one per evaluation)
     - Students will be issued 10 "chits" with 10 magic numbers
     - When they perform any evaluation, they hand over the "chit"
     - When students hand in their Mar1, May1 reports,
         they list the chit numbers of the students present for their evals.
     - Chits must be "spent" in other projects (you cannot hand in chits from your own people for your own project).
 - Project: 50 marks (deliverables each month).

 With the final grades, the following grade scale will be used: